awsdocs/amazon-sagemaker-developer-guide/doc_source/API_ListNotebookInstances.md

  ** [CreationTimeBefore](#API_ListNotebookInstances_RequestSyntax) **   <a name="SageMaker-ListNotebookInstances-request-CreationTimeBefore"></a>
 A filter that returns only notebook instances that were created before the specified time \(timestamp\)\.
 Type: Timestamp
 Required: No

+ ** [DefaultCodeRepositoryContains](#API_ListNotebookInstances_RequestSyntax) **   <a name="SageMaker-ListNotebookInstances-request-DefaultCodeRepositoryContains"></a>
+A string in the name or URL of a Git repository associated with this notebook instance\.
+This filter returns only notebook instances associated with a git repository with a name that contains the specified string\.
+Type: String
+Length Constraints: Maximum length of 1024\.
+Pattern: `[a-zA-Z0-9-]+`
+Required: No

  ** [LastModifiedTimeAfter](#API_ListNotebookInstances_RequestSyntax) **   <a name="SageMaker-ListNotebookInstances-request-LastModifiedTimeAfter"></a>